JacpFX/JacpFX/_includes/main-documentation.md

 - <b>"getFragmentNode()"</b> returns an JavaFX Node representing the view.

 ## <a name=messaging></a>JacpFX messaging##
 Messaging is an essential part of JacpFX that allows to communicate with all <i>FXPerspectives</i>/JacpFX <i>Components</i>, and to change their state.
+You can send an object to any <i>components</i> and start their specific lifecycle.
 <br/>
 <div align="center">
 ![message lifecycle](/img/JACP_ComponentMessage_View.png)